stephen-bunn/groveco_challenge/README.md

 ## Additional Features

-As some additional features, I threw in two diferent features that made sense for me to add.
+As some additional features, I threw in two different features that made sense for me to add.

 ##### Max Workers